 Q: “Since you are in tech background and sales is driven by calls.
 So what is your take on-call management system in any organization, have you implemented any, and if yes, what has been your experience with it?”

 Ans: “So a call management system is very very important.
 Just like the message should be right as per the audience the right salesperson should also be linked to that audience.
 So how do we connect that?
-A call management system helps in connecting the right salesperson to the right lead.
+A call management system including toll free number and IVR number helps in connecting the right salesperson to the right lead.
 It is very very crucial for the sales of any company.
 For calls, I would definitely suggest MyOperator so that for every lead you can connect the right salesperson in the right time zone.”

 Q: “How to motivate your sales team because it can get hectic as well as daunting?”